robj411/p2_drivers/code/costing/README.md

 - Any remaining reserved capacity doses are allocated according to population
-- Once HIC reach their total demand, doses from reserved capacity are split proportional to population between UMIC, LMIC and LIC
+- Once HIC reach their total demand, doses from reserved capacity are split proportional to population between UMIC, LMIC and LIC, and so on

 For $x\in\lbrace E,B\rbrace$,